BuvSethia/react-quick-templates/README.md

 Like that^^

 ## Issues
-If you run into any issues using react-quick-templates or have any feature suggestions, drop an issue and I'll take a look at it!
+If you run into any issues using react-quick-templates or have any feature suggestions, drop an issue or a pull request and I'll take a look at it!

 ## License
 MIT